 Economic Ripple Effects

 Beyond the direct loss faced by an individual or business that unknowingly accepts counterfeit money, there are broader economic repercussions.
 Counterfeit currency can contribute to inflation, as it artificially increases the amount of cash in circulation without a corresponding increase in goods or services.
-Moreover, businesses might hike prices to compensate for perceived risks, leading to higher costs for consumers.
+Businesses might hike prices to compensate for perceived risks, leading to higher costs for consumers.

 Legal Implications